robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 > **5yo me:** What is a parameter?
 >
 > **Older me:** Ok, let's see...
-Think of a pencil sharpener as our function.
+Think of a paper printer as our function.
 We can
-> compare the hole in the pencil sharpener as a "parameter".
-You cannot sharpen an
+> say that one of the "parameters" to the printer is a paper sheet.
+You cannot use
-> apple, or a book.
-The only thing that fits is a pencil.
-So in programming, a
+> a paper printer to print an apple, or a cat.
+The only thing that fits is a
-> parameter tells other parts of your code what can go into the function.
+> paper sheet.
+So in programming, a parameter tells other parts of your code what
+> can go into the function.

 So you first add the name of the parameter then the type, e.g.:
 `(parameter1 float64)`.
 If you have more then one parameter of the same type,